UK News Reporter

-2025 finalist for the Orwell Prize for Reporting Homelessness and the Press Gazette's Future of Media Awards for Best Digital Storytelling.
+Shortlisted for the Orwell Prize for Reporting Homelessness 2025, the Press Gazette's Future of Media Awards for Best Digital Storytelling, and Society of Editors Award for Regional Investigation of the Year.

 Rough: The stories behind London's homelessness crisis